seymourtang/agora-rest-client-java/examples/cloudrecording/README.md

 * recording: Recording only
 * snapshot: Snapshot only
 * recording_and_snapshot: Recording and snapshot
-* recording_and_postpone_transcoding: Recording with delayed transcoding
-* recording_and_audio_mix: Recording with delayed audio mixing

 Where `web_scene` represents the web page recording scenario: